freenas/freenas-docs/userguide/contribute.rst

 translation between the :literal:`msgstr` quotes.

 Scroll to the bottom of the page when finished entering translations.
-Enter a descriptive title and summary of changes for the edits and set :guilabel:`Create a new branch`.
-Click :guilabel:`Propose file change` to submit the translations to the %brand% project.
+Enter a descriptive title and summary of changes for the edits and click :guilabel:`Commit changes`.

 Download and Translate Offline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `Install Git
 <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`__.